ARM-software/astc-encoder/Docs/Encoding.md

 ## Encoding normal maps

-The best way to store normal maps using ASTC is similar to the scheme used by BC5; store the X and Y components of a unit-length tangent space normal.
+The best way to store normal maps using ASTC is similar to the scheme used by BC5; store the X and Y components of a unit-length normal.
 The Z component of the normal can be reconstructed in shader code based on the knowledge that the vector is unit length.

 To encode this we therefore want to store two input channels and should therefore use the `rrrg` coding swizzle, and the `.ga` sampling swizzle.
 The